 \section{Rate dependent avalanche}

-In the DTA experiments corresponding to Fig. 1(b) and 1(d) (main text), we obtain jerky latent heat peaks related to the formation of new phase nuclei at the defect points, and the amount of jerky heat released in cooling is more compare to the heating.
-The DTA curve plotted in the main text corresponds to the temperature scanning of rate 6 K/min.
-In the athermal ATPT, The system has to drive above some minimum temperature or field rate, bellow that no avalanches have not been detected due to insignificance excitations in the metastable states \cite{Planes_prl04}.
-On the other hand, the transition becomes continuous rather than a series of avalanches above some driven rate, where the time scale of each avalanche is smaller than the data acquisition time \cite{Avalanches_VO2}.
+In the DTA experiments corresponding to Fig. \ref{Avalanche}(b) and \ref{Avalanche}(d), we obtain jerky latent heat peaks related to the formation of new phase nucleated at the defect points.
+Moreover, the amount of jerky heat released during cooling is more compare to the heating.
+The DTA curve in Fig. \ref{Avalanche} corresponds to the temperature scanning at the rate of 6 K/min.
+In the athermal ATPT, the system has to be driven above some minimum temperature or field rate, below which no avalanches can be detected due to insignificant excitations in the metastable states \cite{Planes_prl04}.
+On the other hand, the transition becomes continuous rather than a series of avalanches above this driving rate, where the time scale of each avalanche is smaller than the data acquisition time \cite{Avalanches_VO2}.
 In between 0.5 K/min and 10 K/min temperature scanning rates, we were able to measure the MIT through a series of avalanches.
-It is essential to mention that the driving-rate dependence of the critical exponents of the avalanche distribution in first-order phase transitions had been observed previously \cite{Planes_prl04, Liu_prl16}.
+The driving-rate dependence of the critical exponents of the avalanche distribution in first-order phase transitions had been observed previously \cite{Planes_prl04, Liu_prl16}.
 However, the asymmetry in the superheating and supercooling kinetic processes are independent of the sweep rate \cite{Schuller_prb18}.

 Figure \ref{Avalanches_rate} shows the latent heat jump distribution for two different temperature scanning rate of 4 K/min and 8 K/min.
 Both the curves manifest that the large jump appears in the cooling branch of the hysteresis.
-The driving rate-dependent results indicate that an apparent asymmetry has always been observed for an individual rate within our measurement capabilities.
+The driving rate-dependent results indicate that an apparent asymmetry is always observed for an individual rate within our measurement capabilities.